awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 ## Console<a name="UsingWithRDS.IAMDBAuth.Enabling.Console"></a>

-To create a new DB instance with IAM authentication by using the console, see either [Creating a DB Instance Running the MySQL Database Engine](USER_CreateInstance.md) or [Creating a DB Instance Running the PostgreSQL Database Engine](USER_CreatePostgreSQLInstance.md)\.
+To create a new DB instance with IAM authentication by using the console, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.

 Each creation workflow has a **Configure Advanced Settings** page, where you can enable IAM DB authentication\.
 In that page's **Database Options** section, choose **Yes** for **Enable IAM DB Authentication**\.